vicocz/brickcontroller2/README.md

 Cross platform mobile application for controlling Lego creations using a bluetooth gamepad.

-This is my fork of [BrickController 2](https://github.com/imurvai/brickcontroller2) which contains fixes and features which are not part of the original app yet.
-The list of differences is maintained kept [here](#addtional-fixes-and-features).
+Fork of the original application [BrickController 2](https://github.com/imurvai/brickcontroller2).
+It contains additional features, which are not part of the original application yet.
+See details [here](#features-and-fixes).

 ## Supported platforms